 You can choose your interview conditions

 The first advantage is the amount of freedom this kind of interview gives you over the more traditional HR phone call.
 You get to choose the time and the place for your interview.
-You could do it on your mobile, a tablet or on a computer at the right time for you.
+You could do it on your mobile, a tablet, or on a computer at the right time for you.
 You simply have to respect the deadline set by the employer.
 You will often get a few days to complete the process, which is a real bonus if you have another job or have a busy schedule and are not available during office hours.

-Julie said, “It allows you to do your interview in the best conditions possible.
+Atlan said, “It allows you to do your interview in the best conditions possible.
 The candidate is given a time limit in terms of responding to the invitation.
 They get to choose the time and place.
 They can do it whenever they would like to.
-It can be in the evening or at the weekend if they like—not mention the fact that they are given 30 seconds after every question to think about their answer, which is not an option when it’s done on the telephone.”
+It can be in the evening or at the weekend if they like—not to mention the fact that they are given 30 seconds after every question to think about their answer, which is not an option when it’s done on the telephone.”